 • Getting regular exercise

-• Getting organised – keeping a diary with all upcoming events on it
+• Getting organised – keeping a diary with all upcoming events in it

 • Seeking help if you are concerned about memory loss, anxiety, or depression

-Getting regular exercise to help release endorphins and other feel-good chemicals in
+- Getting regular exercise helps release endorphins and other feel-good chemicals in the brain.

 Air Aesthetics Menopause expert Ruth Anne Adams recommends a variety of ways to help

 - Relaxation techniques – yoga, meditation and breathing exercises

 - A healthy diet and lifestyle can have a significant impact on how you feel

 - Seek professional help if you are unable to control your feelings of anxiety

 Many women experience unexpected changes to their skin condition during menopause.
 Redness, sensitivity and dryness are common.
 You might also have breakouts, and skin that was previously balanced might start to get dry or oily patches.
 Sometimes women